Ph.D. in Chemistry

 - In addition, all students must take at least two graduate chemistry courses outside their area of specialization, at least one of which must be at the 900-level.

-- Students must present one satisfactory seminar (Chem 997 or 998)
+Students must present one satisfactory seminar (Chem 997 or Chem 998) in the student’s 3rd year, first semester of that year.

-- Chem 992 - Professional Writing Portfolio - students will sign up in their third semester (usually fall semester, second year), maintain a writing portfolio and be awarded credit at the end of their fourth semester by their research mentor with advice from the thesis committee.
+Chem 992 – Professional Writing Portfolio – Students will sign up in their third semester (usually fall semester, second year), maintain a writing portfolio and be awarded credit at the end of their fourth semester by their research mentor with advice from he thesis committee.

 - Course requirements for interdisciplinary program students are:

-- All students are required to take pre-comprehensive examinations in their major field.
+• All students are required to take comprehensive examinations in their major field.

-- Examinations will be offered two times per year-September & May.
-A pass is required before advanced (comprehensive) examinations can be taken.
+• Examinations will be offered two times per year—September & May.
+A pass is required before advanced (cumulative) examinations can be taken.

-The student will take a series of comprehensive examinations in the major field after passing the pre-comprehensive examination.
+The student will take a series of cumulative examinations in the major field after passing the preliminary examination.
 Specific requirements of the various divisions follow:

-- Analytical Chemistry.
-Doctoral students in analytical chemistry who have passed the pre-comprehensive examination must take eight comprehensive examinations.
+• Analytical Chemistry.
+Doctoral students in analytical chemistry who have passed the preliminary examination must take eight advanced examinations.
 Performance in the eight examinations will be evaluated be the analytical chemistry faculty and will be a major factor in the evaluation of the student's overall performance at the end of the second year.
-Comprehensive examinations are normally given once per month during the academic year.
+Advanced examinations are normally given once per month during the academic year.

-- Inorganic Chemistry.
-Doctoral students in inorganic chemistry who have passed the preliminary (pre-comprehensive) examination must take the next ten comprehensive examinations.
+• Inorganic Chemistry.
+Doctoral students in inorganic chemistry who have passed the preliminary examination must take the next ten advanced examinations.
 Performance in these examinations will be evaluated by the inorganic chemistry faculty and will be a major factor in the evaluation of the student's overall performance at the end of the second and third years.

-- Organic Chemistry.
-Six comprehensive examinations are administered each academic year.
+• Organic Chemistry.
+Six advanced examinations are administered each academic year.
 These are taken consecutively until a total of six is passed.

-- Physical Chemistry.
-Doctoral students in physical chemistry who have passed the preliminary (pre-comprehensive) examination must take the next six comprehensive examinations.
+• Physical Chemistry.
+Doctoral students in physical chemistry who have passed the preliminary examination must take the next six advanced examinations.
 Performance in the six examinations will be evaluated by the physical chemistry faculty and will be a major factor in the evaluation of the student's overall performance at the end of the second year.
-Comprehensive examinations are normally given once per month during the academic year.
+Advanced examinations are normally given once per month during the academic year.

 Each student must present a satisfactory seminar based on the literature.
 The seminar must be presented no later than the first semester of the student's third year.
 The seminar topic cannot be directly related to the student's dissertation research at UNH.
 "The Students' Guide to Seminars" should be studied by every student well in advance of choosing a seminar topic.
 Attendance at the student's divisional and at departmental seminars is MANDATORY for all graduate students while in residence.